-Performance outcomes Acceptable outcomes Response AO16.4 Use of any existing vehicular access to the development is consistent with a decision under section 62 of the Transport Infrastructure Act 1994 .
-R16.4 Not Applicable The proposed development complies with AO16.1.
-Note: The development which is the subject of the application must be of an equivalent use and intensity for which the section 62 approval was issued and the section 62 approval must have been granted no more than 5 years prior to the lodgement of the application.
-AND AO16.5 Onsite vehicle circulation is designed to give priority R16.5 Not Applicable to entering vehicles at all times so vehicles do not queue in a road intersection or on the state-controlled road.
-The complete network of internal site roads will be designed and constructed at future stages of development.
-Notwithstanding, vehicular access to the site is via a local government road, and is not expected to result in vehicular queuing on the state-controlled road.
-PO17 Vehicular access to a state-controlled road or local government road (and associated road access works) are located and designed to not damage or interfere with public passenger transport infrastructure, public passenger services or pedestrian or cycle access to public passenger transport infrastructure and public passenger services.
-AO17.1 Vehicular access and associated road access works are not located within 5 metres of existing public passenger transport infrastructure.
-R17.1 Complies Vehicular access to the site is via Wabul Street, which is approximately 175 metres from the state-controlled road.
+Performance outcomes Acceptable outcomes Response Vehicular access to local roads within 100 metres of a n intersection with a state-controlled road PO17 The location and design of vehicular access to a local road within 100 metres of an intersection with a state-controlled road does not create a safety hazard for users of a state-controlled road.
+AO17.1 Vehicular access is located as far as possible from the state-controlled road intersection.
+AND Complies Vehicular access to the site is via Wabul Street, an existing local road.
+Note: Refer to the SDAP Supporting Information: Vehicular access to a state-controlled road, Department of Transport and Main Roads, 2017, for further guidance on how to comply with this performance outcome.
+AO17.2 Vehicular access is in accordance with parts, 3, 4 and 4A of the Road Planning and Design Manual, 2 nd Edition: Volume 3, Department of Transport and Main Roads, 2016.
+AND Not Applicable Vehicular access to the site is via Wabul Street, an existing local road.
+AO17.3 On-site vehicle circulation is designed to give priority to entering vehicles at all times so vehicles do not queue in the intersection or on the state-controlled road.
+Complies Vehicular access to the site is via Wabul Street, an existing local road.
+The proposed Stage 2 development does not include new roads accessed directly to/from the state-controlled road.
+Public passenger transport infrastructure on state-con trolled roads PO18 Development does not damage or interfere with public passenger transport infrastructure, public passenger services or pedestrian or cycle access to public passenger transport infrastructure and public passenger services.
+AO18.1 Vehicular access and associated road access works are not located within 5 metres of existing public passenger transport infrastructure.
+AND Complies Vehicular access to the site is via Wabul Street, which is approximately 175 metres from the state-controlled road.
 Vehicular access is therefore not within the vicinity of existing public passenger transport infrastructure.
-AO17.2 The location and design of vehicular access for a development does not necessitate the relocation of existing public passenger transport infrastructure.
-AND R17.2 Complies The proposed development does not necessitate the relocation of existing public passenger transport infrastructure.
-AO17.3 On-site vehicle circulation is designed to give priority to entering vehicles at all times so vehicles using a vehicular access do not obstruct public passenger transport infrastructure and public passenger services or obstruct pedestrian or cycle access to public passenger transport infrastructure and public passenger services.
-AND R17.3 Will Comply The complete network of internal site roads will be designed and constructed at future stages of development.
-Notwithstanding, traffic generated by the proposed development will be directed to the local road network, and is not expected to obstruct pedestrian or cyclist access to public passenger transport infrastructure or public passenger services.
+Note: Refer to the SDAP Supporting Information: Vehicular access to a state-controlled road, Department of Transport and Main Roads, 2017, for further guidance on how to comply with this performance outcome.
+AO18.2 Development does not necessitate the relocation of existing public passenger transport infrastructure.
+AND Complies The proposed development does not necessitate the relocation of existing public passenger transport infrastructure.
+AO18.3 On-site vehicle circulation is designed to give priority to entering vehicles at all times so vehicles using a vehicular access do not obstruct public passenger transport infrastructure and public passenger services or obstruct pedestrian or cycle Will Comply The complete network of internal site roads will be designed and constructed at future stages of development.
+Notwithstanding, traffic generated by the proposed development will be directed to the